BBVA/kapow/docs/source/tutorial/tutorial00.rst

 **Senior**

-  We have two Linux boxen that provide services to our employees.
+  We have two Linux boxes that provide services to our employees.

   #.
 The Corporate Server:  Provides email, database and web services.